 See how you translated similar expressions in 2:9, 2:15, and 2:17.
 Review the explanations there if that would be helpful.
-In this was very pleased to see her" or "he approved of her" (See: Idiom)
+In this

-context, it probably means that King Ahasuerus thought Esther looked very attractive as she stood in the court.
+Review the explanations there if that would be helpful.
+In this context, it probably means that King Ahasuerus thought Esther looked very attractive as she stood in the court.
 It could also mean that King Ahasuerus was very pleased to see her.
 It could mean both.
-Alternate translation: "he she lifted favor in his eyes (ULT) was very pleased to see her (UST)
+Alternate translation: "he was very pleased to see her" or "he approved of her" (See: Idiom)

-And it happened that, as soon as the king saw Esther the queen standing in the court, she lifted favor in his eyes.
+2 And it happened that, as soon as the king saw Esther the queen standing in the court, she lifted favor in his eyes.
 And the king held out to Esther the scepter of gold that was in his hand, so Esther approached and touched the head of the scepter.

-As soon as the king noticed Queen Esther standing there in the courtyard, he was very pleased to see her.
+2 As soon as the king noticed Queen Esther standing there in the courtyard, he was very pleased to see her.
 So he held out his golden scepter to her, {to show that she could safely approach him}.
 So Esther came up {to the throne} and touched the top of the scepter.